 Designed for children ages five years and older, costume tours at the BYU Museum of Art give youngsters the chance to imaginatively explore the setting and context of their favorite Americans in small groups of 8-10 children.
 MORE

 Families can drop in to this annual event for an afternoon of music, food, storytelling, and exhibition activities related to a featured exhibition.
-The date and times for the MOA’s 2014 Family Arts Festival will be announced soon.

 Please note that some programs require advance registration while others are drop-in only.
 All Family Programs are free and open to the public.